 Although there is no harm in delaying treatment for presbyopia, optometrists recommend seeing a professional whenever you have blurred vision because this can indicate other vision or health problems.
 For example, cataracts also can cause blurred vision, and diabetes, multiple sclerosis, vascular disease and other diseases can affect vision.
 If your vision suddenly blurs, or if you have eye pain or double vision, see black spots or light flashes or have other visual problems, see your doctor immediately.

-The condition will continue to get worse, then stabilize.
-With proper corrective glasses or contact lenses, you'll still be able to read and do other close work as well as ever.
+The condition will continue to get worse, and then stabilize.
+With proper corrective glasses or contact lenses, you'll still be able to read and do other close-work as well as ever.

 American Optometric Association